tombotXL/tomordonez.github.io-src/content/best-time-to-run-according-to-science.md

 I downloaded 2 data sets:

 Hourly ozone levels in the US from 2016.
 The zip file was 69MB.
 Uncompressed, the csv file is 2.1GB.
-Not something you want to open with Excel.
-Unless you want your computer to crash really bad.

 The other data set was daily AQI by county from 2016.
 The zip file was 1.6MB and the csv file was 26.4MB.

-I actually had to do a lot of research about this cause I was not familiar with this topic.

-AQI stands for Air Quality Index.
+`AQI` stands for `Air Quality Index`.
 A measure developed by EPA to explain pollution levels to the general public.

-I used Rstudio to open and analyze the data.
-Rstudio is an open source software for R, a programming language for statistical computing.
+I used `Rstudio` to open and analyze the data.
+Rstudio is an open source software for `R`, a programming language for statistical computing.

-It turns out that loading a 2GB file into Rstudio was not such a good idea.
-After loading the file and waiting about 5 minutes, it crashed.
-I figured it must be loading 2GB into memory and with all the things I had running, including a VM with 4GB.
-It wasn't going to work.

-I decided to split the 2GB file into 3 smaller files.

-The file I downloaded was called `hourly_44201_2016.csv`.
-When I unzipped it, I renamed it to `ozone_hourly_2016.csv`.

-First I counted the number lines on the file:

-    $ wc -l ozone_hourly_2016.csv

-    9124269 ozone_hourly_2016.csv

-Then I divided this number by 3 which was a whole number `3041423`.

-I divided the file into 3 smaller files like this:

-    $ split -l 3041423 ozone_hourly_2016.csv

-These resulted in 3 files called `xaa`, `xab`, `xac`.

-Each file was about 650MB.

-I renamed each file so they looked like this:

-    ozone_hourly_2016_a.csv
-    ozone_hourly_2016_b.csv
-    ozone_hourly_2016_c.csv

-### Edit 7/18/17

-I made a mistake splitting the data like this.
-I tried loading the 2nd data set and it gave me this warning:

-    Warning messages:
-    1: Missing column names filled in: 'X17' [17], 'X18' [18]
-    2: Duplicated column names deduplicated: '2016-10-06' => '2016-10-06_1' [12]

-When I tried selecting something from the data set such as:

-    > select(ozone, State.Name) %>% unique

-It gave me this error:

-    Error in overscope_eval_next(overscope, expr) :
-    object 'State.Name' not found

-I figured that when I split the data into 3 files.
-The first header row stayed with the 1st file but I cut it off from the 2nd and 3rd files.

-I found this bash script that works well. (<a href="https://gist.github.com/steezeburger/98114746b2e4c5fa1ad1" target="_blank">source</a>).

-    #!/bin/bash
-    FILENAME=filename_here.csv
-    HDR=$(head -1 $FILENAME)
-    split -l 100 $FILENAME xyz
-    n=1
-    for f in xyz*
-    do
-    echo $HDR > Part${n}
-    cat $f >> Part${n}
-    rm $f
-    ((n++))
-    done

-Then I replaced these lines.

-    FILENAME=ozone_hourly_2016.csv

-    split -l 3041423 $FILENAME xyz

-The output was 3 files called "Part1", "Part2", "Part3".

 ## Loading the data into Rstudio

 This process comes from the Coursera class "Managing Data Analysis".

+Setup the project:

+1. File New Project
+2. New Directory
+3. Empty Project
+4. Enter name and browse to subdirectory

+## Install `readr`

+If you don't have the package `readr` you need to install it.
+It will take about 5 minutes:

+    > install.packages("readr")

+The library `readr` is needed to read `rectangular data` such as `csv`.

+Then load the library:

     > library(readr)
-    > ozone <- read_csv("ozone_hourly_2016_a.csv",
-    col_types = "ccccinnccccccncnnccccccc")
-    > names(ozone) <- make.names(names(ozone))

-The library `readr` is needed to read `rectangular data` such as `csv`.
+## Load the `CSV` file with `read_csv`

+Load the `CSV` file and create an object.
 The function `read_csv` converts the `csv` file into a data frame.
 If you don't specify the types for columns, strange things happen.

 For example the data set has a column called `Time.Local`, which by default is of type integer.
 If you run a plot using Time.Local you will get the time in seconds instead of hours, such as: